Meet Christine

 Earlier in her career, Christine served as a staffer in the State House.
 Her proudest accomplishment was working on the team that drafted the landmark 2006 Massachusetts health reform bill, Chapter 58.
 This law became a blueprint for the Affordable Care Act.

 Christine is passionate about how public health impacts our community.
 Christine’s local activism includes work to improve access to healthy food, better public transit, standing up for immigrants’ rights, cleaning up the Mystic River and its parks, and creating more affordable housing.
-Christine is active in the Somerville Democratic Committee and is on the Advisory Board of Emerge Massachusetts.
 Recent awards include the Emerge Woman of the Year, The Welcome Project’s YUM Award, and Advocates for Autism of Massachusetts Legislator of the Year.

 Christine’s work on drafting and advocating for legislation is centered on listening and working closely with her constituents and grassroots groups.
-Some of Christine’s most recent accomplishments include: passing “Laura’s Law,” which requires hospital emergency departments to ensure entrances are monitored, clearly marked, and easily accessible; getting funding in the state budget for local pedestrian safety improvements; passing her bill to require all communities build multi-family housing near transit; requiring the state to address the COVID-19 pandemic’s effects on people of color with autism; and organizing to ensure free and nutritious meals were provided to Massachusetts students statewide during the pandemic.
+Some of Christine’s most recent accomplishments include: passing “Laura’s Law,” which requires hospital emergency departments to ensure entrances are monitored, clearly marked, and easily accessible; getting funding in the state budget for local pedestrian safety improvements; and passing the Work and Family Mobility Act, to ensure all people can get drivers’ licenses, regardless of immigration status.

 The daughter of a public school teacher and manufacturing plant manager, Christine earned a Master’s of Public Policy and Administration from the University of Massachusetts, Amherst and B.A. from the College of the Holy Cross in Worcester.